Come stargazing with our local Great Barrier Dark Sky Ambassadors!

 Join us on one of the following Dark Sky Experiences:

-* Look up and Get Lost, Group tour: $90 per person
+* Look up and Get Lost, group dark sky experience

-Or enquire if you have your own ideas about a starry experience for your group or private event.
+We welcome inquiries regarding your own ideas for a starry experience for your group or private event.

-We can also supply Good Heavens t-shirts, the Sanctuary book, and binoculars.
+We can supply Good Heavens t-shirts, the Sanctuary book, and binoculars.

 What people say: